-It is estimated that 5 percent to 10 percent of all breast cancers are inherited.
+It is estimated that 5-10% of all breast cancers are inherited.
 Most inherited cases of breast cancer are associated with two genes called BRCA1 (BReast CAncer gene 1) and BRCA2 (breast cancer gene 2).

 Women with a BRCA1 or BRCA2 gene mutation have a significantly increased risk for breast and ovarian cancer.
 In addition, BRCA mutations are associated with an increased risk for male breast cancer, as well as prostate, pancreatic and other cancers.
-Determining if an individual has a BRCA1 or BRCA2 gene mutation can dramatically impact screening and medical management recommendations and also allow other family members to be tested to better assess their risks.
+Undergoing BRCA gene testing to determine if an individual has a BRCA1 or BRCA2 gene mutation can dramatically impact screening and medical management recommendations.
+It can also allow other family members to have genetic testing for breast cancer to better assess their risks.

 Family History Risks for Breast Cancer